 The school cannot accept responsibility for the supervision of pupils before 8.50 a.m. – unless they are in Breakfast Club.
-We ask parents to ensure that children arrive promptly so that they can be in their class at the beginning of each session All children have a short break each morning (10:30 – 10:45); this provides an opportunity to relax from studies and visit toilets – thus avoiding disruption in lessons.
-Infant (KS1) children have an afternoon break as well (2:15 – 2:30)
+We ask parents to ensure that children arrive promptly so that they can be in their class at the beginning of each session.

-The school runs a Breakfast Club from 8.00 a.m. to 8.40 a.m. each day.
-It is run on a “café” basis – no need to book just turn up!
-Currently breakfast is FREE (cereal, juice and bagels are donated by a c charity organisation called MAGIC BREAKFAST).
+A reminder of our new Breakfast Club times: 8.00 to 8.30 a.m.
+This is run on a “café” basis – no need to book in -just come along!
+Breakfast is FREE (cereal, juice and bagels are donated by a charity organisation called MAGIC BREAKFAST).

 COLLECTION AND DELIVERY OF CHILDREN

 It is the responsibility of parents to ensure that children are delivered safely to school.
 For safety reasons we insist that all Nursery and Infant children are collected from school by a known adult.
 Nursery and infant children should only be collected by older brothers or sisters in special circumstances i.e. a parental request due to unforeseen circumstances as a “one-off” and not on a regular basis.
 Please note our school policy is that such siblings are over 16 years.
 It is important for staff, and the comfort of your child that you contact us if you are delayed.
 Forms indicating adults who have permission to collect children are sent home at the beginning of each new academic year.
 Any changes in collection routines should be explained to the class teacher or to our Reception staff in advance as we cannot, under any circumstances, hand a child over to a stranger.
 It is the responsibility of parents to tell us of any changes.